another-salad/control_led_strip/README.md

 - Flask interface for controlling Neopixels on RPI
 - Flask interface for LDR (sub module project, used to control LEDs based on light readings)

-## Due to limitations of using Neopixels and an RPI, the flask app must be ran as ROOT
+### Due to limitations of using Neopixels and an RPI, the flask app must be ran as ROOT
-### More info can be found here: https://learn.adafruit.com/neopixels-on-raspberry-pi/python-usage
+More info can be found here: https://learn.adafruit.com/neopixels-on-raspberry-pi/python-usage
 ### Additional note, it is stated in the above link, but please be aware of the following other RPI limiation:
 ----- NeoPixels must be connected to D10, D12, D18 or D21 to work (i.e board.DXX) -----

 ## Example usage:

-### set_all
+### /set_all
 allows all of the RGB LEDs to be set to a colour

 #### Happy path: